gabrieldansereau/ms_downscaling_metawebs/README.md

 environmental conditions but still retain the signal of the metaweb to which they belong [@Saravia2022EcoNet].
-Given this, @Strydom2022PreMet defended that predicting the metaweb's structure should be the core goal of predictive network ecology, as if there is a strong link between the metaweb and its local realizations, more accurante predictions of the metaweb will have the potential to bring us closer to producing accurate local (downscaled) predictions.
+Given this, @Strydom2022PreMet defended that predicting the metaweb's structure should be the core goal of predictive network ecology.
+Assuming there is a strong link between the metaweb and its local realizations, more accurate predictions of the metaweb will have the potential to bring us closer to producing accurate local (downscaled) predictions [@Strydom2022PreMet].
 Therefore, establishing or predicting the metaweb should be the first target in systems lacking information about local realizations.
-This is not the same as using interactions to improve predictions of species distributions, as recent studies have done [@Moens2022ImpBio; @Poggiato2022IntFoo; @Lucas2023IncBio], although these are incredibly relevant and answer long-standing calls to include interactions within such models [@Wisz2013RolBio].
+This is not the same as using interactions to improve predictions of species distributions, as recent studies have done [@Moens2022ImpBio;
+@Poggiato2022IntFoo; @Lucas2023IncBio], although these are incredibly relevant and answer long-standing calls to include interactions within such models [@Wisz2013RolBio].
 Instead, predicting networks in space is a different task, and it serves a different goal: focusing first on the distribution of network structures and its drivers rather than on the distribution of species.

 Explicit spatial predictions (such as downscaled metaweb predictions) are essential as they will allow comparisons with extant work for species-rich